AnuragDahal/fyle-interview-intern-backend/README.md

 flask db upgrade -d core/migrations/
 ```

-Please note that if the database is reset, some tests may fail due to missing data.
+Please be aware that resetting the database could cause some tests to fail.
+This could be due to the absence of expected data or the presence of incorrect data as per the test setup.

 ### Start Server

 ```